 The Washington, D.C. area is filled with history, architecture and fun things to do.
 If you ever feel yourself getting bored, remember that in a city like DC, there’s always something new or old for you to discover.
-When life doesn’t give you enough time to take a full vacation, a staycation is the perfect alternative.
+When life doesn’t give you enough time to take a full vacation, a staycation is a perfect alternative.
 They are perfect if you’re on a budget and can make coming up with things to do with your friends and family more enjoyable.
-We know how nice it is to get away for a little while, so we’ve come up with some tips and suggestions for a fun-filled DC staycation.
+We know how nice it is to get away for a little while, so we’ve come up with some tips and suggestions for a fun-filled Washington DC staycation.

 If you’re living in D.C., we can only imagine how it must feel when you see the Smithsonian on a list of things-to-do.
 It may sound like a tourist trap, but with Rock Creek National Park, the National Zoo, and 19 museums and galleries, we’re certain that there’s something for everyone to enjoy.

 If you’re looking for a fun, anything goes kind of activity for you and your little ones, The National Building Museum is a great place to play!
 Their Building Zone is the perfect place to let your kids explore their creative sides.
 They can imagine being a construction worker and dress up in a hard hat, tool belt, and goggles while building towers and knocking down brick walls.
 Then let them drive around on bulldozers and other construction play trucks in the Construction Zone.
 (FYI this gallery is designed for children ages 2 to 6.)